smatyila/Sasko/README.md

 ## Firebase

-This application is using firebase as its backend.
+This application is using firebase as its backend engine.
 To understand firebase with Angular, please read [Angular + Firebase](https://medium.com/factory-mind/angular-firebase-typescript-step-by-step-tutorial-2ef887fc7d71)